rackerlabs/rackspace-how-to/content/cloud-servers/mysql-master-master-replication.md

 transaction count on your database application, it can cause significant hard disk space usage in logs.
 So, consider changing those values to match your server backup policies.
-For example, if you have daily backups setup of your MySQL node, it makes no sense to keep 10 days worth of binary logs.
+For example, if you have daily backups setup of your MySQL node, you don't need to keep 10 days worth of binary logs.